-It corresponds to the estimated market price of financial assets measured at FVOCI (note 17.c).
+It corresponds to the estimated market price of financial assets measured at FVOCI (note 17.d).

-As of December 31, 2023, and 2022, it corresponds to securities issued by central governments.
-The Central Bank's portfolio as of December 31, 2023, and 2022, is mainly invested, 55.2 percent and 44.4 percent, respectively, in sovereign bonds issued by the U.S. Government.
+As of December 31, 2024 and 2023, it corresponds to securities issued by central governments.
+The Central Bank's portfolio as of December 31, 2024 and 2023, is mainly invested 70.6 percent and 55.0 percent, respectively, in sovereign bonds issued by the U.S. Government.

-As of December 31, 2023, and 2022, it corresponds to securities issued by supranational entities, such as the Bank for International Settlements (BIS), the European Investment Bank (EIB), the World Bank - International Bank for Reconstruction and Development (IBRD), the Asian Development Bank (ASIAN), among others.
-3 which manage the portfolios was maintained under the guidelines established by the Central Bank.
-Accordingly, since 2020 the following three specialized In 2023 and 2022, the delegation framework of a part of the investment portfolio of the international reserves held at tier 1 foreign financial institutions firms have rendered services to the Central Bank: BNP Paribas Asset Management USA, Inc., Pacific Investment Management Company LLC., located in USA and Amundi Asset Management, located in United Kingdom.
+As of December 31, 2024 and 2023, it corresponds to securities issued by supranational entities, such as the Bank for International Settlements (BIS), the Andean Development Corporation (ADC), the World Bank - International Bank for Reconstruction and Development (IBRD), the Asian Development Bank (ASIAN), among others.
+As of December 31, 2024 and 2023, it mainly includes certificates of deposit and bankers' acceptances, respectively. $\widehat{\Xi}$ 3 which manage the portfolios was maintained under the guidelines established by the Central Bank.
+Accordingly, since July 2020 the following three In 2024 and 2023, the delegation framework of a part of the investment portfolio of the international reserves held at tier 1 foreign financial institutions specialized firms have rendered services to the Central Bank: BNP Paribas Asset Management USA, Inc., Pacific Investment Management Company LLC., both located in USA and Amundi Asset Management, located in United Kingdom.